Biju Mathew: Transnational Solidarity Campaigns

 For over three decades, Mathew has worked with various civil society groups to uphold human rights and monitor human rights violations in India.
 After the 2002 Gujarat riots, in which reports estimated that more than 2,000 people, mostly Muslims, were killed by Hindu nationalist mobs, Mathew and several others founded the Campaign to Stop Funding Hate (CSFH), which tracked over US$6,000,000 being funneled to the Hindutva movement in India.
 This work is documented in a report titled “The Foreign Exchange of Hate.”
 CSFH has also investigated and published a report, “Unmistakably Sangh,” on Hindutva student organizations in the US.
 In 2005, he helped found the Coalition Against Genocide (CAG), a coalition of 40 organizations focused on minority rights in India, particularly justice for the victims of the 2002 Gujarat riots.

 Mathew is also the co-founder of the Mining Zone Peoples Solidarity Group (MZPSG), which works on solidarity campaigns supporting movements opposing indiscriminate mining and consequent displacement in India.
 MZPSG supported a campaign against the anti-Posco campaign in India.
 Its report documented inconsistencies in the claims of Posco India, the government of India, and the government of Orissa in justifying the US$12,000,000 Posco-India project.

 In 2020, Mathew co-founded India Civil Watch International, a membership-based civil rights monitoring and campaign organization based out of North America, which has over 200 members as of 2024.
-ICWI has mounted campaigns addresing Facebook's role in the spread of hate speech on its India platforms, and advocating for the release of activists detained as part of the Bhima-Koregaon conspiracy, among others.
+ICWI has mounted campaigns addressing Facebook's role in the spread of hate speech on its India platforms, and advocating for the release of activists detained as part of the Bhima-Koregaon conspiracy, among others.